JackScottAU/Amethyst/Docs/Notes.md

 ## Shell Language

-Synergy will have a command/scripting language like Bash/Powershell.
+Amethyst will have a command/scripting language like Bash/Powershell.

 ## Incoherent Ramblings